folke/persistence.nvim/README.md

 ## ⚙️ Configuration

-Persistence comes with the following defaults:
+Persisted comes with the following defaults:

 ```lua
 {